NFRIDOY/TailwindCSS-init-Docs/README.md

-# TailwindCSS-init
-How to Tailwind?
+# TailwindCSS-init: How to Tailwind?
 # Tailwind: PostCSS with Vite
 ## [In the Terminal]
 ~~~